chasmack/hummaps/README.md

 of sections 2, 11 and 12.
 Subsections help limit the number of maps returned by a search.

-To search for quarter-sections: `sw/4 s15, nw/4 s22 t6n r5e`
+To search for quarter sections: `sw/4 s15, nw/4 s22 t6n r5e`

 Spanning a township line: `n/2 ne/4 s5 t6n r1e + s/2 se/4 S32 t7n r1e`